What Are Push Attacks?

 Preventing Push Attacks: Key Takeaways

-With push notification MFA, organizations are relying on the weakest link known to security — people.
+With push notifications, organizations are relying on the weakest link known to security — people.
 It’s human nature to take the path of least resistance, including recklessly accepting push notification authentication requests so we can continue on with our day.

 As cyberthreats evolve, so must our security solutions.
 Here are key takeaways to help your organization steer clear of push attacks: